Lions 2013: Keith Wood stands by O'Driscoll comments

 Former British and Irish Lions hooker Keith Wood has stood by his criticism of Warren Gatland's handling of the team in Australia.

-Wood called Gatland's decision to drop former Lions captain Brian O'Driscoll for the third Test against the Wallabies in July
+Wood called Gatland's decision to drop former Lions captain Brian O'Driscoll for the third Test against the Wallabies in July "a terrible mistake".

 But asked if he regretted the strength of his Gatland criticism, Wood replied: "I don't, no."

 O'Driscoll, 34, was widely expected to be named captain after Wales flanker Sam Warburton tore a hamstring during the second Test in Melbourne on 29 June.
 Instead, Gatland omitted him from the squad.

 Wood - who played on two Lions tours, to South Africa in 1997 and Australia in 2001, as well as winning 58 Ireland caps between 1994 and 2003 - said ahead of the third Test that Gatland's decision had left him "totally at a loss".